silvercircle/myconkysetup/README.md

 This is my personal conky configuration  It is largely based on the work of others, particularly [this remake](https://github.com/rsheasby/Conky-Lililo-2018) of a fairly popular conky setup.
 I changed quite a few things though.

+The PHP script is gone and replaced with an compiled D version.

 ## So what's in?